23 April 2019

 (Hint: you may not have the http-server tool installed; in this case, run first npm install -g http-server to fix it.)

 There it is!
 We’ve created a static website that’s easily extendable and editable.
 In just a couple minutes, we succeeded in creating a good-looking and full-featured blog that offers good performance and clean codebase.
-It can be easily used for a personal blog or even an open-source project documentation (a good example of that is TSH’s very own open-source project Kakunin, which uses another static site generator tool called Docusaurus).
+Site generation with a tool like this is easy.
+It can be used for a personal blog or even an open-source project documentation (a good example of that is TSH’s very own open-source project Kakunin, which uses another static site generator tool called Docusaurus).
 But in order to do all that, we also need to deploy it.

 And this is exactly what we’re covering in the second part of the tutorial.

 On a side note, if you are also interested in developing a dynamic CMS-based website, read our best PHP CMS comparison article published on TSH’s blog a couple of weeks ago.
 Enjoy!